kiran-acharya/Udacity/Make-Effective-Data-Visualization-master/README.md

 ## Summary

 This project visualizes a trimmed down subset of data from the [Lahman’s Baseball Database](https://www.google.com/url?q=https://s3.amazonaws.com/udacity-hosted-downloads/ud507/baseball_data.csv&sa=D&ust=1490125746632000&usg=AFQjCNFCnmjfmAdD01JPvXiOtpgyT9Z94w).
 The visualization shows the high proportion of baseball players who are left-handed and compares their performance (batting average and number of home run) to the remaining players.
-You can [see the visualization here.](http://zelite.github.io/Make-Effective-Data-Visualization/)

 ## Design